Bishop's Stortford: Ethnicity and nationality

-At the 2011 census, 93.6% of the population of Bishop's Stortford described themselves as white, which was lower than the 96.2% recorded in the 2001 census.
+At the 2011 census, 93.6% of the population of Stortford described themselves as white, which was lower than the 96.2% recorded in the 2001 census.
 The number of people describing themselves as having a white background in 2011 was significantly higher than the England aggregate of 85.4%, but slightly lower than the overall East Hertfordshire figure.

 The proportion of Bishop's Stortford residents reporting having been born in the United Kingdom was 87.8%, and was only slightly higher than the English average of 86.2%.
 Stortford recorded a significantly higher proportion of European Union-born residents than either East Hertfordshire or England.
 The number of UK-born residents in 2011 was down from the 92.4% recorded in 2001.